-If a more refined analysis of liquefaction potential is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate liquefaction susceptibility and initiation in lieu of empirical soil gradation/PI/density criteria, in accordance with Section 6-4.2.6.
+If a more refined analysis of liquefaction potential is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate liquefaction susceptibility and initiation in lieu of empirical soil gradation/PI/density criteria, in accordance with WSDOT GDM Section 6.4.2.6.

-Preliminary Screening - A detailed evaluation of liquefaction potential is required if all of the following conditions occur at a site, and the site Seismic Design Category is classified as SDC C or D:
+Preliminary Screening.
+A detailed evaluation of liquefaction potential is required if all of the following conditions occur at a site, and the site Seismic Design Category is classified as SDC C or D:

-- The estimated maximum groundwater elevation at the site is determined to be within 50 feet of the existing ground surface or proposed finished grade, whichever is lower. - The subsurface profile is characterized in the upper 75 feet as having low plasticity silts, sand, or gravelly sand with a measured SPT resistance, corrected for overburden depth and hammer energy (N1 ${60}$ ), of 25 blows/ft or less, or a cone tip resistance $q{ciN}$ of 150 or less, or a geologic unit is present at the site that has been observed to liquefy in past earthquakes.
+- The estimated maximum groundwater elevation at the site is determined to be within 50 ft of the existing ground surface or proposed finished grade, which ever is lower. - The subsurface profile is characterized in the upper 75 ft as having low plasticity silts or sands with a measured SPT resistance, corrected for overburden depth and hammer energy $(N1{60})$, of 25 blows/ft, or a cone tip resistance q{ciN} of 150, or a geologic unit is present at the site that has been observed to liquefy in past earthquakes.
 For low plasticity silts and clays, the soil is considered liquefiable as defined by the Bray and Sancio (2006) or Boulanger and Idriss (2006) criteria.

-For loose to very loose sand sites [e.g., $(N1){60}$ , < 10 bpf or $q{c1N}$ , < 75], a potential exists for liquefaction in SDC B, if the acceleration coefficient, $A_s$ (i.e., PGA × $F{pga}$ ), is 0.15 or higher.
+For loose to very loose sand sites [e.g., $(N1){60}$, < 10 bpf or q{c1N} , < 75], a potential exists for liquefaction in SDC B, if the acceleration coefficient, A_s (i.e., PGA x F{pga}), is 0.15 or higher.
 The potential for and consequences of liquefaction for these sites will depend on the dominant magnitude for the seismic hazard and just how loose the soil is.
 As the magnitude decreases, the liquefaction resistance of the soil increases due to the limited number of earthquake loading cycles.
 Generally, if the magnitude is 6 or less, the potential for liquefaction, even in these very loose soils, is either very low or the extent of liquefaction is very limited.
-Nevertheless, a liquefaction assessment should be made if loose to very loose sands are present to a sufficient extent to impact bridge stability and $A_s$ is greater than or equal to 0.15.
+Nevertheless, a liquefaction assessment should be made if loose to very loose sands are present to a sufficient extent to impact bridge stability and A_s is greater than or equal to 0.15.
 These loose to very loose sands are likely to be present in hydraulically placed fills and alluvial or estuarine deposits near rivers and waterfronts.
-See Idriss and Boulanger (2008) for additional information that relates liquefaction susceptibility to the depositional environment and geologic age of the deposit.

 If the site meets the conditions described above, a detailed assessment of liquefaction potential shall be conducted.
-If all conditions are met except that the water table depth is greater than 50 feet but less than 75 feet, a liquefaction evaluation should still be considered, and if deep foundations are used, the foundation tips shall be located below the bottom of the liquefiable soil, or adequately above the liquefiable zone such that the impact of the liquefaction does not cause bridge or wall collapse.
+If all conditions are met except that the water table depth is greater than 50 ft but less than 75 ft, a liquefaction evaluation should still be considered, and if deep foundations are used, the foundation tips shall be located below the bottom of the liquefiable soil that is below the water table, or adequately above the liquefiable zone such that the impact of the liquefaction does not cause bridge or wall collapse.

-Liquefaction Susceptibility of Silts - Liquefaction susceptibility of silts should be evaluated using the criteria developed by Bray and Sancio (2006) or Boulanger and Idriss (2006) if laboratory cyclic triaxial or cyclic simple shear tests are not conducted.
+Liquefaction Susceptibility of Silts.
+Liquefaction susceptibility of silts should be evaluated using the criteria developed by Bray and Sancio (2006) or Boulanger and Idriss (2006) if laboratory cyclic triaxial or cyclic simple shear tests are not conducted.
 The Modified Chinese Criteria (Finn, et al., 1994) that has been in use in the past has been found to be unconservative based on laboratory and field observations (Boulanger and Idriss, 2006).
 Therefore, the new criteria proposed by Bray and Sancio or Boulanger and Idriss are recommended.
 According to the Bray and Sancio criteria, fine-grained soils are considered susceptible to liquefaction if:

-- The soil has a water content(wc) to liquid limit (LL) ratio of 0.85 or more; and - The soil has a plasticity index (PI) of less than 12.
+- The soil has a water content(w_c) to liquid limit (LL) ratio of 0.85 or more; and - The soil has a plasticity index (PI) of less than 12.